-- The regions which constitute the elementary cell (prototype) to be replicated, have to be defined in detail - The Lattices (replicas/containers) have to be defined as "empty" regions in their correct location.
+- The regions which constitute the elementary cell (prototype) to be replicated, have to be defined in detail.
+Materials and other properties have to be assigned only to the regions constituting the prototype. - The Lattices (replicas/containers) have to be defined as "empty" regions in their correct location.
 WARNING: The lattice region should map exactly the outer surface definition of the elementary cell. - The lattice regions are declared as such with a LATTICE card at the end of the geometry input - In the LATTICE card, the user also assigns lattice names/numbers to the lattices.
-These names/numbers will identify the replicas in all FLUKA routines and scoring - Several basic cells and associated lattices can be defined within the same geometry, one LATTICE card will be needed for each set - Non-replicas carry the lattice number 0 - Lattices and plain regions can coexist in the same problem
+These names/numbers will identify the replicas in all FLUKA routines and scoring - Several basic cells and associated lattices can be defined within the same geometry - Non-replicas carry the lattice number 0 - Lattices and plain regions can coexist in the same problem